galassooo/pnmEditor/README.md

     - Build the plugin module
     - Build the backend module
     - Build the frontend module with all dependencies
-    - Run all tests to ensure everything is working correctly

 ## Running the Application